-Salinity - Observed salinity fluctuations ranged from 5.2 ppt to 14.1 ppt in Blue Lake and from 14.1 ppt to 36.2 ppt in Mud Lake.
+Salinity - Observed salinity fluctuations ranged from BDL to 34.9 ppt in Blue Lake and from BDL to 38.6 ppt in Mud Lake.
 Salinity fluctuations are attributed to meteorological and tidal conditions rather than site operations, since salinity observed at control sample stations D and J varied consistently with those found along site shorelines.
-The higher salinity values in Mud Lake are primarily caused by the strong tidal and wind influence on the lake, its more direct link with the nearby Gulf of Mexico through the ICW.
-This year's datasets indicate a return to a persistent drought pattern for the area.
+The higher salinity values in Mud Lake are primarily caused by the strong tidal and wind influence on the lake and its more direct link with the nearby Gulf of Mexico through the ICW Station G on Blue Lake had both the larger incidence of variation and also the largest salinity measurement in Blue Lake all year, which even so was below the maximum numbers found in Mud Lake in 2014.